 All entries must be the entrant’s own unpublished and original work, not previously performed for the public.

 Rules and Guidelines can be downloaded here: Altman composing brief

 Application Forms can be downloaded here: Application Form Janet Altman Composing Competition

 All enquiries about the event: please email email@example.com

 Janet Altman (1957-2014) was a member of the Endcliffe Orchestra for many years.
 She played principle flute and was also a member of the organising committee.
-She worked as a translator and spent some years working in Brussels and Rome.
-For the last ten years of her life she worked at Leeds University’s Centre for Translation Studies.
+She worked as a translator and spent some years in Brussels and Rome, and for the last ten years of her life at Leeds University’s Centre for Translation Studies.
 She died of a brain tumour in 2014.
 She provided funding for the Endcliffe Orchestra to run a composing competition, and the success of this led to the decision to run the event again, and into the future.